Motivation, a powerful yet often difficult to obtain phenomenon.

 A good way to find our deep reason why is to go beyond our surface level reason for wanting to do something and ask ourselves why multiple times.

 At some point, the pain of inaction becomes greater than the pain of action

 One of the most influential books I have read is the ‘War of Art’ by Steven Pressfield.

 In fact, without reading his book I doubt I would have quit my secure job to start up my own business.

-To put that into context, it means that at some point it will be easier to make time for exercise and experience a bit of physical discomfort than it is to stay sitting on the couch, being overweight or unable to move as well as you would like.
+To put that into the context of physical activity, it means that at some point it will be less painful for your mind-body-spirit to make time for movement and experience a bit of physical discomfort, than it is to stay sedentary sitting on the couch all the time.

 It’s funny, but I often feel more motivated after doing something, not before.

 Motivation, just like confidence and getting good at something, comes by doing the thing.

 Do the thing and you will have the power.

 But getting started is the hardest part.